NidhiShree123/DevOps_Assignmen_BitsPilani/assignment.md

 # Declaration
 This repo contains the assignment details for the project work of subject - Introduction to DevOps.
 Every effort is made to indicate this clearly, with due reference to the literature, and acknowledgement of collaborative research and discussions.

+I have kept my sample code in different repo - https://github.com/NidhiShree123/assignment.git .

+Please have a look and let me kow what we can make improvements in the project .

 # Contents
 1. Problem Statement
 2. Methodology